 While the Paleo Diet might not necessarily be classified as a high-fat diet, each of these diets does encourage more fat intake than the standard American diet.
 Furthermore, each diet emphasizes the importance of consuming healthy fats.

-Most notably, high-fat diets these have been shown to be beneficial for lowering triglycerides levels and boosting concentrations of HDL (good) cholesterol.6 Along with this, these diets have also shown to be effective at lowering the risk of heart disease compared to high carbohydrate diets.7,8,9 This is primarily a result of each diet promoting the consumption of healthy fats and prohibiting unhealthy fat and processed food consumption, both of which are linked to increased inflammation in the body.10
+Most notably, high-fat diets have been shown to be beneficial for lowering triglycerides levels and boosting concentrations of HDL (good) cholesterol.6 Along with this, it has also shown to be effective at lowering the risk of heart disease compared to high carbohydrate diets.7,8,9 This is primarily a result of each diet promoting the consumption of healthy fats and prohibiting unhealthy fat and processed food consumption, both of which are linked to increased inflammation in the body.10

 Differences Between the Diets